15 Top-Rated Day Trips from Barcelona

 Farther north, and shared with neighboring France, are the majestic mountain peaks of the Pyrenees and the tiny principality of Andorra, one of the best places to visit in Europe for skiing and hiking.

-Plan your excursions with this list of the top day trips from Barcelona.
+Plan your excursions with our list of the best day trips from Barcelona.

 1. Montserrat Monastery